University LGBTIQ+ Allies

-Dr Chris Lusk, Director of Student Wellbeing Projects: "It is often commented upon that St Andrews is a “special” place – but it’s difficult to then identify what exactly makes it “special”.
+Dr Chris Lusk, Head of Special Projects (Principal's Office): "It is often commented upon that St Andrews is a “special” place – but it’s difficult to then identify what exactly makes it “special”.
 In my opinion the no.1 asset this place has is its solid sense of supportive community.
 I, and my colleagues, take pride in our defending of the individual rights for every member of our community.
 We love helping people thrive here, coming into their own identity, whatever that is.
 My choice to become an LGBTQI+ Ally is an important part of that commitment."

 Mairi Stewart, Director of Human Resources: "I strongly believe that everyone should be free to be themselves and supported to reach their full potential without discrimination or victimisation.
 As an ally, I want to ensure that a strong support network is available to colleagues, regardless of their identity or sexual orientation and be another voice of support that helps make change happen."

 Sukhi Bains, Head of E&D: “Respecting people diversity is key to ensuring dignity for our local and national communities of different identities and orientations.
 I am committed to being an LGBTIQ+ ally to our staff, students and visitors, so that people within the University community can be proud to be who they want to be.
 This stems from my personal journey of being an ally to those whom I’ve studied and worked with since the 1990s."